20squares/credible-commitments/credible-commitments/README.md

 # Explaining the model

-Here we give a more detailed explanation of what our model does.
+Here, we give a more detailed explanation of what our model does.

 ## Recap: credible commitments
 Our model is based on Xin's research on [credible commitments](https://docs.google.com/presentation/d/1on6OpmjEuFQ5HQOx6b6JjWzUHZx5pBoWbxVJyKAFS_c/edit#slide=id.p).
 The model comprises a bunch of different games, each one being expanded into the next one: